-Human Resources – Resident AssistantINTERNATIONAL TRAINING PROGRAM Snow Mountain Ranch, YMCA of the Rockies
+Human Resources – Staff ExperienceINTERNATIONAL TRAINING PROGRAM Snow Mountain Ranch, YMCA of the Rockies

 This Exchange visitor program is designed for a citizen of a foreign country.
 The Intern and Trainee program offers the opportunity to add an international experience in your field of study or expertise.

 The participant will gain an overview of the host organization, community, and be introduced to the Host Organization's personnel structure and resources that will be part of their overall program.
 Snow Mountain Ranch has 55 Full Time Employees and up to 200 seasonal staff at the peak season.
 The Human Resources department provides support to Snow Mountain Ranch employees.

 he participant will initially take part in orientation with the host site and be introduced to supervisors and mentors.
 Initial training offered to all new members will be scheduled and required documents completed.
 The participant will receive a tour of the facilities, an organizational chart and meet department managers and directors.
 Through shadowing an HR staff member, the participant will learn about Human Resources Information software that we use to manage employees.
 An HR staff member will train the participant in the importance of confidentiality.

 The participant will be assigned hands on training activities related to Hiring/Talent Acquisition and gain skills and knowledge of the host site's Human Resources operations.

 - The participant will receive an initial orientation to the Talent Acquisition area of Human Resources to familiarize themselves with the process.

 - The participants will review all the training materials, correspondence, and computer systems to learn the general procedures.